openshift/openshift-origin-design/web-console/4.0-designs/deploy-image/deploy-image.md

 # Deploy Image

-The deployment config page Create button will be a dropdown with two creation options: Create from Image and Create from YAML.
-The following documents how a user can create a deployment config from an image.
-In future, we may investigate whether this action should be available in additional places in the console.
+The Deploy Image action will be accessible from two places within the console: the deployment config page and the secondary masthead.

 **Deployment Config page**
 ![deployment config](img/Deployment-Config.png)

-* The Create button will be a dropdown with two options: From Image and From YAML
+* The deployment config page Create button will be a dropdown with two creation options: Create from Image and Create from YAML
-* The Create from Image link opens the embedded deploy image creation page
+  * Create from Image will open the Deploy Image creation page
+* The deploy image action will also be accessible through the Add to Project dropdown

 **Deploy Image**
 ![deploy image](img/Deploy-Image.png)